earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

 }
 ~~~

 As a newcomer to GoLang, this is pretty nice!
-I can just read through the generated code and understand how it works without too much difficulty.
+I can just read through the generated code and understand how it works without much difficulty.

 <div class="notice--info">
 **Making gRPC requests by Hand**

-There is one potential downside to using gRPC instead of REST: the messages are less human readable.
-Also the tooling is less standard.
-With REST, I can make a `GET` request in my browser and view the JSON result and I can use curl and related tools to make more complex requests.
+One potential downside to using gRPC instead of REST is that the messages are less human-readable.
+Also, the tooling is less standard.
+With REST, I can make a `GET` request in my browser and view the JSON result, and I can use curl and related tools for more complex requests.
 This is harder to do with gRPC and protobufs.
 Or at least it used to be.
 I've found working with gRPC at the command line is doable once I did a couple of steps:

 ### 1) Install `grpcurl`